 Of note, each individual case of SRSE arose from a presumed different etiology and the patients were of differing ages (14 to 65 years of age) with the FDA agreeing to enroll a non-adult patient, on a single-use basis.
-All three patients met the key efficacy endpoint.
+All four patients met the key efficacy endpoint.
 Specifically, each patient was successfully weaned off his or her anesthetic while SAGE-547 was being administered.
-Two patients were subsequently weaned off SAGE-547 without reinstating general anesthesia.
-One of the two went on to be discharged to a rehabilitation facility to continue recovery, the other remains hospitalized to continue to be treated for severe ongoing medical conditions.
-The third patient experienced recurrence of SE requiring restarting general anesthesia upon withdrawal of SAGE-547.
+Three of these patients were subsequently weaned off SAGE-547 without reinstating general anesthesia.
+During the three-week follow-up period, patient #1 went on to be discharged to a rehabilitation facility to continue recovery and patient #3 remained hospitalized to continue to be treated for severe ongoing medical conditions.
+Patient #4 is still in the three-week follow-up period and continues to recover without recurrence of SE.
+Patient #2 experienced recurrence of SE requiring the reinstitution of general anesthesia upon withdrawal of SAGE-547.
 We believe this data provides preliminary evidence of the pharmacological effect of SAGE-547.
 Consistent with the emergency-use cases, there have been no reported drug-related serious adverse events in these patients to date.

-The results set forth above with respect to the first three patients treated with SAGE-547 in this trial are preliminary and significant additional information continues to be collected on these patients, including EEG readings and information regarding underlying medical conditions and concomitant medications taken by the patients, which may suggest additional or different conclusions regarding the treatment effects of SAGE-547.
-In addition, the results obtained from the first three patients of this trial may not be representative of results obtained from future patients treated with SAGE-547 in this clinical trial.
-For a further description of this risk, see "Risk Factors-Risks Related to Product Development, Regulatory Approval and Commercialization-Positive results from early non-clinical studies and clinical trials of our product candidates are not necessarily predictive of the results of later non-clinical studies and clinical trials of our product candidates.
+The results set forth above with respect to the first four patients treated with SAGE-547 in this trial are preliminary and significant additional information continues to be collected on these patients, including EEG readings and information regarding underlying medical conditions and concomitant medications taken by the patients, which may suggest additional or different conclusions regarding the treatment effects of SAGE-547.
+In addition, the results obtained from the first four patients of this trial may not be representative of results obtained from future patients treated with SAGE-547 in this clinical trial.
+For a further description of this risk, see "Risk Factors-Risks Related to Product Development, Regulatory Approval and Commercialization-Positive results from early non-clinical studies and clinical trials of our product candidates.
 If we cannot replicate the positive results from our earlier non-clinical studies and clinical trials of our product candidates in our later non-clinical studies and clinical trials, we may be unable to successfully develop, obtain regulatory approval for and commercialize our product candidates."